Why Pakistanis In The Otherworldly Highlands Aren't Happy To See Pakistani Tourists

 As she served local delicacies like savory apricot soup, yak curry, salty tea and mutton pies, Shehzadi says she often retorted: "Why do you cover your women?"

-Other residents noted the upside to domestic tourism, even as they were critical, like Bano of the Ciqam Project.
-Bano said the upswing in tourism has allowed the Ciqam network to employ 25 female carpenters to supply window frames, doors and wooden designs for new buildings.
+Other residents noted the upside to domestic tourism.
+Bano of the Ciqam Project said the influx has allowed the network to employ 25 female carpenters to supply window frames, doors and wooden designs for new buildings.

 Musician Zia Ul Karim, 25, says the tourists helped revive interest in folkloric music by requesting it to be performed at local shows.

-"Melodies which are almost dying," he says, because the "lack of importance given to them by people."
-Speaking after a performance, he said sometimes it took a stranger to remind people of what they should hold dear.
+He talks of "melodies which are almost dying" because of the "lack of importance given to them by people."
+Speaking after a performance, he said sometimes it takes a stranger to remind people of what they should hold dear.

-In a territory once nearly entirely reliant on farming, Mubaraka, 13, listed the ways tourism has bettered the lives of residents in their poor, one-road village, where children ran around in flipflops in heavy-jacket weather.
+In a territory once nearly entirely reliant on farming, Mubaraka, 13, listed the ways tourism has bettered the lives of residents in their poor, one-road village, where children ran around in flip-flops in heavy-jacket weather.
 Tourists bought their farm produce.
 Shops sold more goods.
 There was work in the industry.

 But domestic tourists also upset her, she said.
 She gestured to a meadow where goats graze, overlooking pointy, snowy peaks.
 A few weeks ago, she cleaned it up after tourists.

-Officials said they were also trying to lure high-dollar foreign visitors – with some success, like the Thai tourists who tumbled into that apple orchard in Murtazabad.
-Piayooan Yuentiakul, 55, from Bangkok said Pakistan was a "top of the bucket list" among his friends because of the stunning red and yellow fall colors.
+Officials said they were also trying to lure high-dollar foreign visitors — with some success, like the Thai tourists who tumbled into that apple orchard in Murtazabad.
+Piayooan Yuentiakul, 55, from Bangkok, said Pakistan was a "top of the bucket list" among his friends because of the stunning red and yellow fall colors.

 To attract more visitors from other Asian countries, authorities advertise the area's ancient Buddhist heritage.
-To lure adventure tourists, they host activities like a desert car rally, yak polo and the world's highest altitude bike race alongside climbing some of the world's tallest mountains.
+To lure adventure tourists, they host activities like a desert car rally, yak polo and one of the world's highest-altitude bike races, as well as offer the chance to climb some of the world's tallest mountains.

 Figures given by Ahmed, the commissioner, suggested a slow but steady climb of foreign tourists to Murtazabad, reaching just over 10,000 last year — a tiny proportion of the 1.2 million foreign tourists who arrived in Pakistan in total, according to the country's 2018 Travel & Tourism Economic Impact report.

 Foreign tourists say they are delighted by Pakistan, like German visitor Carsten Korfmacher.
-He'd been hiking on glaciers and trekking through base camps of some of the world's tallest mountains.
+He had been hiking on glaciers and trekking through base camps of some of the world's tallest mountains.
 The best part was "people are so friendly," he says.
-Twice, he said, he'd been invited to attend local weddings.
+Twice, he said, he had been invited to attend local weddings.
 "I wish people were so friendly in my country," he says.

 Nothing though, could beat the enthusiasm of Daniel Porter, from Britain, who just finished a boat ride on a glacial lake.
 Smoothing back his dreadlocks, Porter said people kept inviting him to stay with them.
 "Everyone just smiles," he says.
 "Everyone wants to help you."
-Locals agree.
-As long as you pick up your own trash.

-Additional reporting by Nazim Ullah Baig
+Nazim Ullah Baig contributed to this report.